acbsp/bonafide.guru/en/contents.rst

 (Dialectical spiritualism)

-Sometimes we can see that some devotees are envious about someone who is surrendering to Srila Prabhupada and all powerfully tries to serve Him.
+Sometimes we can see that some devotees are envious about someone who is surrendering to |SP| and all powerfully tries to serve Him.

-*Prabhupada says:* "Envy to other devotees is a big insult (*vaishnava-apparatha*)."
+*Prabhupada says:* "Envy to other devotees is a big insult (*Vaiṣṇava-apparatha*)."

 (Dialectical spiritualism)

-"Envious person in *vaishanva* cloths is not pleased with the success of other *vaishnava* in achieving the favors of the God.
-Unfortunately, there are many worldly people in this *Kali yuga*, dressed as vaishnavas and Srila Bhaktivinoda Thakur spoke of them as *Kali* disciples.
+"Envious person in *Vaiṣṇava* cloths is not pleased with the success of other *Vaiṣṇava* in achieving the favors of the God.
+Unfortunately, there are many worldly people in this *Kali yuga*, dressed as Vaiṣṇavas and Srila Bhaktivinoda Thakur spoke of them as *Kali* disciples.
 He called them *Kali-cela*.
-He indicates that there are other vaishnavas, *pseudo-vaishnavas* with tilakas on the nose and beads (the kanthimalas) around the neck.
-Such a pseudo-vaishnava is connected with money, woman and envies successfully advancing *vaishnavas*.
-Though he pretends to be a *vaishnava*, *he is concerned with earning money in the cloths of vaishnava*."
+He indicates that there are other Vaiṣṇavas, *pseudo-Vaiṣṇavas* with tilakas on the nose and beads (the kanthimalas) around the neck.
+Such a pseudo-Vaiṣṇavas is connected with money, woman and envies successfully advancing *Vaiṣṇavas*.
+Though he pretends to be a *Vaiṣṇava*, *he is concerned with earning money in the cloths of Vaiṣṇava*."

 (Sri C. C., Madhya 1.218, commentary.)